DarthPapalo666/PygmalionFilesInterpreter/README.md

 # PygmalionFilesInterpreter
 PFI (Pygmalion Files Interpreter) can read different types of files from exported chats involved with PygmalionAI.
+Currently for windows only.

 It is developed in Godot, feel free to download and make any changes as you wish.
 I will keep updating it until a fully usable and stable version is available.